Quick start

 Install cmake

-You need version 3.13 or later of cmake.
-Install it by following these instructions:
+You need version 3.16 or later of cmake.
+Install it by following these instructions if you don’t have it:

 • Linux